Slavery in the colonial history of the United States: The Atlantic slave trade to North America

 Of the enslaved Africans brought to the New World an estimated 5–7% ended up in British North America.
 The vast majority of slaves transported across the Atlantic Ocean were sent to the Caribbean sugar colonies, Brazil, or Spanish America.
 Throughout the Americas, but especially in the Caribbean, tropical disease took a large toll on their population and required large numbers of replacements.
 Many Africans had limited natural immunity to yellow fever and malaria; but malnutrition, poor housing, inadequate clothing allowances, and overwork contributed to a high mortality rate.

 In British North America, the enslaved population rapidly increased via the birth rate, whereas in the Caribbean colonies they did not.
 The lack of proper nourishment, being suppressed sexually, and poor health are possible reasons.
 Of the small numbers of babies born to slaves in the Caribbean, only about 1 in 4 survived the miserable conditions on sugar plantations.
 It was not only the major colonial powers of Western Europe such as France, Great Britain, Spain, Portugal, and the Dutch Republic that were involved.
 Other countries, including Sweden and Denmark–Norway, also participated in the Atlantic slave trade, though on a much more limited scale.

+English and Dutch slavers, who had supplied England's nearby Caribbean Island sugar plantations with African slaves, looked upon the expanding American colonies as a lucrative new market.
+The Dutch-Jewish Yulee and Levy families made a name for themselves in the slave trade with the British American colonies.
+These families were some of the earliest and most established slavers to sell to colonists.
+The two families established their early operations on St. Thomas in the Danish West Indies in the late 1700s.
+Moses Elias Levy, the family patriarch, is said to have amassed a fortune managing his local slave trade businesses throughout the late 1700s and early 1800s.